-- How did you feel and react to your dream symbol?
+- How did you feel and react to the dream symbol?

-- Was it the most prominent part, or did it share the stage with other symbols?
+- Was the symbol the most prominent part of the dream, or did it share the stage with other symbols?

-- Did anything in the dream portray, or associate with a recent event that happened in your life?
+- Did anything in the dream portray or draw attention to a recent event that happened in your life?

-- Most importantly, what was your first reaction to it, what did you think it meant in your dream?
+- Most importantly, what was your first reaction to the symbol, what did you think it meant in your dream?